patternnoster/enranged/doc/index.md

 | [**merge_sort_splice**](#merge_sort_splice) | performs a cache-friendly splice-based version of the stable merge sorting algorithm on the corange (left, left + count] and returns an iterator to its last element |

 # Splicing

+Splicing allows to cheaply reorder elements in a suitable range (e.g., linked list) without copying.
+The library formalizes this concept and introduces the notion of [cosplicing](#cosplice) that works with both singly and doubly linked lists but doesn't have the complexity penalty of `std::forward_list<T>::splice_after()`.

 ## Members
 ### Concepts